 - In Mandrill’s test mode, you have access to your test stats.
-Also, you can view and check email subject, sender and receiver email address as well as the message content.
+Also, you can view and check the email subject, sender and receiver email address as well as the message content.

 - Another interesting feature is webhooks testing.
-Mandrill provides you with the list of specific email addresses.
+Mandrill provides you with a list of specific email addresses.
 You can use them to send a message for testing such events as bounces, rejects, and spam complaints.

 Read more about these options in the Mandrill knowledge base.

 Mailgun features a very simple test mode and an email verification tool.

 - To launch the test mode, you should simply set the o:testmode parameter to true.
 It will help to test your integration as well.
 Note that Mailgun charges you for the messages sent in this mode.